 So after that, the social anxieties formed.
 I fear the dinner table because that’s where it happened.
 And I was scared of my parents and it ruined many more years now.
 I’m working on that.
 There could be, you know, regret and stuff coming up from all the alcohol and all the anger and rage.

 I had a therapist tell me that I had that panic attack because I let my guard down finally, and old emotions were coming out and I couldn’t maintain or keep calm with all those feelings coming out because there was still a lot of bitterness and resentment towards my dad, even though I loved him a lot.
 We were having dinner together.
 And I was talking about my ebook sales.
 And the room just went silent.
-I felt like I was BS’ing him even though I wasn’t, but I really wanted to make him proud and I was only selling like three ebooks a week or a month, it was pathetic.
-It was like $8 a month, $30 a month.
+I felt like I was messing with him even though I wasn’t, but I really wanted to make him proud and I was only selling like three ebooks a week or a month, it was pathetic.
+It was like $8 a month or up to $30 a month at best.

 And I was trying to brag to him, make him proud of me, and it was just crickets.
 Then all of a sudden, I turned white and I started sweating.
 And my dad’s like, are you okay?
-And I was like, No, I gotta lay down and I felt like I was having another heart attack.
+And I was like no, I have to lay down and I felt like I was having another heart attack.

-So now when I visit my parents, you know, I told them, I was like, I’m really nervous around you guys and my mom doesn’t really get it.
+So now when I visit my parents, you know, I told them, I was like, I am really nervous around you guys and my mom doesn’t really get it.
 She’s like, why were your parents?
 And I was like, I got panic disorder.
 I don’t know.
 Just roll with it.
-And my dad’s like, it’s okay, honey.
-There’s a lot of mental illness in our family, and so he has it.
+And my dad is like, it is okay, honey.
+There is a lot of mental illness in our family, and so he has it.
 You know, he was like I got it.
 It made me feel a lot better.

-You know, we all want love.
+You know, we all want love along with network marketing company success.
 And, you know, I thought I was a badass in the 90s.
 I thought I was tough.
 I thought I was rebellious.
-I used to just walk away from relationships like Oh, they don’t mean anything to me and I’m paying for it all now – because love is the only currency.
+I used to just walk away from relationships like Oh, they don’t mean anything to me and I am paying for it all now – because love is the only currency.
 I didn’t have any love in the 90s or early 2000s.
-I’m still learning self love today.
+I am still learning self love today.
 And I’m still trying to learn how to love my wife.

-You know, I’m still doing crap.
-I’m still doing the autistic rocking all day long.
-You know, it’s a self soothing mechanism that Asperger’s people do autistic people.
+You know, I am still doing nonsense.
+I am still doing the autistic rocking all day long.
+You know, it is a self soothing mechanism that Asperger’s people do autistic people.
 And so I still have a lot of demons, a lot of skeletons in the closet.
 But all I can do is just be real and honest.
 Talk about my feelings and listen to others.
 I gotta listen to others because people with Asperger’s, they tend to be very self centered because they’re in fight or flight.
 I get all worked up over nothing.

 I go into fight or flight.
 I’m like, you know, very dramatic.
 So there’s a therapy called CBT cognitive behavioral therapy.
-There’s also Act, which is acceptance therapy.
+There is also Act, which is acceptance therapy.
 And those counselors teach you how to think because your thoughts create your behaviors.